finos/datahelix/docs/DeveloperGuide.md

       - transition to state **1** (because the current state "ABCA" is rejected/incomplete)
       - current state is accepted so exit with the current string "ABCA"

-### Character support

-The generator does not support generating strings above the Basic Unicode plane (Plane 0).
-Using regexes that match characters above the basic plane may lead to unexpected behaviour.

 ## Tree Walking Algorithm